grenaud/schmutzi/README.md

 Test Data:
 -------------------------------------------------------------------------------------

-To test schmutzi, we have made available emprical data with single-strand (ex: testdata/mezB9687.bam) and simulated data with double-stranded damage patterns (ex: testdata/simulation.bam).
+To test schmutzi, we have made available empirical data with single-strand (ex: testdata/mezB9687.bam) and simulated data with double-stranded damage patterns (ex: testdata/simulation.bam).